ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>TypeScript is often described as “JavaScript with types,” but that description doesn’t do it justice.
 TypeScript is really about writing…
 Continue reading on Medium »</blockquote>

-<h3>6.
-Do you ever feel like TypeScript ‘types’ are slowing you down? - <a href="https://medium.com/codetodeploy/do-you-ever-feel-like-typescript-types-are-slowing-you-down-9f2544a1f564?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kenneth Nnabuife`**

-<blockquote>You sit down to write code.
-Continue reading on CodeToDeploy »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-Forge Stack: A Full Ecosystem for Modern Web Applications - <a href="https://medium.com/@yaghobieh/forge-stack-a-full-ecosystem-for-modern-web-applications-18246bf386a0?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Connect Node.js with Google Cloud SQL (MySQL) using Password Authentication - <a href="https://ankitbourasi24.medium.com/connect-node-js-with-google-cloud-sql-mysql-using-password-authentication-fe966f096202?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `John Yaghobieh`**
+✍️ **posted by `Ankit Bourasi`**

-<blockquote>Forge Stack is a set of type-safe, composable tools for building web applications from backend to frontend.
+<blockquote>This blog explains step-by-step how to connect a Node.js application with Google Cloud SQL (MySQL) using the password-based approach.
 Continue reading on Medium »</blockquote>

-<h3>2. npm vs pnpm: Which JavaScript Package Manager Should You Use? - <a href="https://medium.com/@isurumuniwije/npm-vs-pnpm-which-javascript-package-manager-should-you-use-b282281ec72c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>2.
+My From 3 days… to 8 hours (thanks to AI): How I automated complex service audits with a simple… - <a href="https://blog.stackademic.com/my-from-3-days-to-8-hours-thanks-to-ai-how-i-automated-complex-service-audits-with-a-simple-e53a7f422bae?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Filippo Biasiolo`**

+<blockquote>The “Long Context” revolution is here, and it’s finally putting an end to one of the most hated task in backend development.
+Continue reading on Stackademic »</blockquote>

+<h3>3.
+Your API Works in Postman but Breaks in the Browser?
+Blame CORS. - <a href="https://medium.com/@sadmanchowdhurysiam/your-api-works-in-postman-but-breaks-in-the-browser-blame-cors-7e299ec8e2af?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Isurumuni Wijesooriya`**
+✍️ **posted by `Sadman Chowdhury Siam`**

-<blockquote>JavaScript developers have relied on npm for years.
+<blockquote>A 5-minute guide to the most confusing error in web development.
 Continue reading on Medium »</blockquote>

-<h3>3.
-Introducing BoldSign Node.js SDK for effortless E-Signature integration - <a href="https://medium.com/boldsign/integrate-boldsign-nodejs-sdk-esignatures-f109e0fa92b3?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Reethika Moovendhan`**

-<blockquote>We’re excited to announce the launch of the BoldSign Node.js SDK!
-Designed specifically for developers, this SDK makes embedding…
-Continue reading on BoldSign »</blockquote>

 <h3>4.
-Stop Wasting CI Time: Build Efficient Docker Images - <a href="https://medium.com/@leko.marco/stop-wasting-ci-time-build-efficient-docker-images-589476dcd978?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Lightpanda: The Beginner’s Guide to the Fastest Headless Browser - <a href="https://medium.com/@mikram2015/lightpanda-the-beginners-guide-to-the-fastest-headless-browser-45e3f4ff4a83?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Leko Marco`**
+✍️ **posted by `Muhammad Ikramullah Khan`**

-<blockquote>Ever pushed a one-line change and watched your CI pipeline rebuild for 10 minutes?
+<blockquote>You’re scraping a few hundred product pages every hour.
+Your server keeps dying.
 Continue reading on Medium »</blockquote>

 <h3>5.
-I added Redis caching to my e-commerce backend — and the performance difference surprised me - <a href="https://medium.com/@vanshitpatel10/i-added-redis-caching-to-my-e-commerce-backend-and-the-performance-difference-surprised-me-17edb55fea6a?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Stop Building Toy RAGs: A Guide to Scalable, Production-Ready Architecture - <a href="https://medium.com/@vpsingh016/stop-building-toy-rags-a-guide-to-scalable-production-ready-architecture-cb3b33ea9d08?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Vanshit Patel`**
+✍️ **posted by `Varunendra Pratap Singh`**

-<blockquote>I integrated Redis into my NestJS e-commerce API to handle high-read endpoints like product lists, categories, and carts.
+<blockquote>If you’ve spent any time on AI Twitter (X) or YouTube, you’ve seen the tutorials: “Build a Chatbot with your PDF in 5 Lines of Code!”
+They…
 Continue reading on Medium »</blockquote>

 <h3>6.
-Risk and Assessment Management: How to Reclaim Your Stolen Mandate - <a href="https://medium.com/@Williamclaude25/risk-and-assessment-management-how-to-reclaim-your-stolen-mandate-33dd5c12c7ab?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Best Node JS Development Company for Enterprise-Grade Solutions - <a href="https://medium.com/@Quickway_Infosystems/best-node-js-development-company-for-enterprise-grade-solutions-43615ad5a291?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `William Claude`**
+✍️ **posted by `Quickway Infosystems`**

-<blockquote>Nothing Was Taken Overnight—It Was Lost in Silence, and Can Be Reclaimed With Strategy
+<blockquote>In today’s hyper-digital economy, enterprises need applications that are fast, scalable, secure, and capable of handling millions of…
 Continue reading on Medium »</blockquote>

-<h3>7.
-BullMQ: meno stress, più job (e backend più felice) - <a href="https://medium.com/@cannizzaro.giancarlo/bullmq-meno-stress-pi%C3%B9-job-e-backend-pi%C3%B9-felice-190a51890dc2?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Giancarlo Cannizzaro`**

-<blockquote>Job, retry, priorità e ricorrenze in NodeJS
-Continue reading on Medium »</blockquote>

-<h3>8.
-What to Do When Your Node.js Service Goes Down at 2 AM - <a href="https://medium.com/@suvirfree/what-to-do-when-your-node-js-service-goes-down-at-2-am-b80a32003e11?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Suvir Atrey`**

-<blockquote>The first time I was on call for a Node.js system, I panicked.
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-AI‑Enhanced Horizon: Never Let Queues Slow You Down Again - <a href="https://sadiqueali.medium.com/ai-enhanced-horizon-never-let-queues-slow-you-down-again-9a9b9b9da98d?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How GettHIT.com Helps New Websites Gain Traffic Faster - <a href="https://medium.com/@huzzihuzzi000/how-getthit-com-helps-new-websites-gain-traffic-faster-08185e36ad9b?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sadique Ali`**
+✍️ **posted by `Its_me_12345`**

-<blockquote>Smarter forecasting, anomaly detection, and auto‑scaling — Horizon with AI keeps your Laravel apps fast, reliable, and bottleneck‑free.
+<blockquote>Launching a new website is exciting, but one problem almost every creator faces is traffic.
+No matter how good your design or content is…
 Continue reading on Medium »</blockquote>

 <h3>2.
-Frontier-Quality Web Scraping at Dirt-Cheap Prices - <a href="https://medium.com/@CodePulse/frontier-quality-web-scraping-at-dirt-cheap-prices-36db033e3552?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Critical Misstep: Diving into Development Without Strategic Planning - <a href="https://caksaji.medium.com/the-critical-misstep-diving-into-development-without-strategic-planning-060fdbb7167e?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Code Pulse`**
+✍️ **posted by `Caksa Aji`**

-<blockquote>Inside Schematron-3B: Transforming messy HTML into clean JSON efficiently
+<blockquote>It’s one of the most exciting moments for any creator: the spark of a new idea for an app or a website.
+The temptation is to immediately…
 Continue reading on Medium »</blockquote>

 <h3>3.
-10 Python Libraries That Made My “Average” Code Feel Senior-Level Overnight - <a href="https://medium.com/codetodeploy/10-python-libraries-that-made-my-average-code-feel-senior-level-overnight-2065c93b8e8b?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Guide to HTTP Status Codes for Bug Bounty and Pentesting - <a href="https://systemweakness.com/guide-to-http-status-codes-for-bug-bounty-and-pentesting-1218b04ad3c4?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Fozia Saleem`**
+✍️ **posted by `JPablo13`**

-<blockquote>No magic.
-No hype.
-Just automation-first tools I wish I’d used years earlier.
+<blockquote>Master HTTP codes: from Blind SQLi techniques in 200 OK to bypasses in 403 and credential leaks in 307.
-Continue reading on CodeToDeploy »</blockquote>
+Continue reading on System Weakness »</blockquote>

 <h3>4.
-How Can Modern Technologies Enable a Scalable Fleet Management System? - <a href="https://medium.com/@kundudigital/how-can-modern-technologies-enable-a-scalable-fleet-management-system-d897c60ce404?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Apollo Client 與 GraphQL Connection Type 之間的 Cache 機制問題 - <a href="https://medium.com/@shanpigliao/apollo-client-%E8%88%87-graphql-connection-type-%E4%B9%8B%E9%96%93%E7%9A%84-cache-%E6%A9%9F%E5%88%B6%E5%95%8F%E9%A1%8C-a512a6f7cfc1?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `kundudigital`**
+✍️ **posted by `Shanpig`**

-<blockquote>Choosing the right web development company is crucial when building enterprise-grade digital platforms like fleet management systems.
-As…
+<blockquote>GraphQL 是由 Facebook 開發的 API query language。他可以讓 client 端精確地定義所需的數據，並只從 server 端中取回需要的數據。
 Continue reading on Medium »</blockquote>

 <h3>5.
-Visualizing Data Structures: Why Interaction Trumps Static Tex - <a href="https://medium.com/@orbit2x2025/visualizing-data-structures-why-interaction-trumps-static-tex-35390c56ad24?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Day 9 — AWS Lambda: Event-Driven Serverless Compute - <a href="https://medium.com/@mdathakhan/day-9-aws-lambda-event-driven-serverless-compute-df470744affe?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Orbit 2x`**
+✍️ **posted by `Atha Mohammed`**

-<blockquote>How to use the Orbit2x Learn Section for rapid skill acquisition and interview prep
+<blockquote>Reading Time: 7 minutes
 Continue reading on Medium »</blockquote>

 <h3>6.
-Moving Beyond the SPA: Why Go and HTMX are the Future of Utility Apps - <a href="https://medium.com/@orbit2x2025/moving-beyond-the-spa-why-go-and-htmx-are-the-future-of-utility-apps-66f4a4d52702?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Orbit 2x`**

-<blockquote>A deep dive into the architecture of Orbit2x.com and the return to server-side simplicity.
-Continue reading on Medium »</blockquote>

-<h3>7.
-Handling Large Forms at Scale in Angular 21: Where Most Apps Break - <a href="https://medium.com/@dipaksahirav/handling-large-forms-at-scale-in-angular-21-where-most-apps-break-cd1103a8ae62?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Dipak Ahirav`**

-<blockquote>Why Form Structure Matters More Than Validators and Inputs
-Continue reading on Medium »</blockquote>

-<h3>8.
-Your No-Nonsense Guide to Becoming a Frontend Developer: What to Learn and How to Start - <a href="https://caksaji.medium.com/your-no-nonsense-guide-to-becoming-a-frontend-developer-what-to-learn-and-how-to-start-7e072216e3b2?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How Developers Can Learn AI Using Familiar Tools | AI n DOT NET - <a href="https://aindotnet.medium.com/how-developers-can-learn-ai-using-familiar-tools-ai-n-dot-net-d41ed76a16cc?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Caksa Aji`**
+✍️ **posted by `AI n Dot Net`**

-<blockquote>So, you’re thinking about becoming a frontend developer.
-It’s an exciting prospect, but it can also be incredibly overwhelming.
-A quick…
+<blockquote>Artificial Intelligence is no longer something limited to research labs or big tech companies.
+Today, AI is becoming part of everyday…
 Continue reading on Medium »</blockquote>

 <br/>